hackclub/hackclub/workshops/splatter_paint/README.md

 Amazing—we’ve got ourself a canvas!

 ## Drawing some circles
-Now that we’ve successfully imported Paper.js and created a canvas to work on, it’s time to write the code that will create our splatter paint.
+Now that we’ve successfully imported Paper.js and created a canvas to work on, it’s time to write the JavaScript code that will create our splatter paint.

 Let’s write a function that draws a circle at the cursor’s position whenever the mouse is moved.

-Start by creating a function called `onMouseMove`:
+Navigate to your `script.js` file and create a function called `onMouseMove`:

 ```js
 function onMouseMove(event) {